lzero1115/Truss-Simulation/README.md

 # Truss Structure Simulation

-This python project provides the mechanical simulation of grid truss structure, which solves $\textit{Kd = f}$ and supports 6 DoFs for each node containing stretching, torsion and bending.
+This python project provides the mechanical simulation of grid truss structure, which solves $\mathit{Kd = f}$ and supports 6 DoFs for each node containing stretching, torsion and bending.

 ## Setup and Configuration